Arlo and Janis by Jimmy Johnson for March 05, 2021

 • Reply

-mrsmusic Premium Member about 3 years ago
+mrsmusic Premium Member over 3 years ago

 Had to donate my mom’s china to a thrift shop.
 Nobody would buy it.
 Not even the local auction house nor my sister & I wanted it.
 And I’m from Chattanooga!
 I wonder if JJ had a specific ‘small town near Chattanooga’ in mind when he wrote this?
 Would love to know if he did.